 Can I pick up a cat by the scruff of the neck?

-No, a cat should not be picked up by the scruff of the neck.
+No, a kitten or cat should not be picked up by the scruff of the neck.

 How should you pick up a cat?